Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 Frozen Transfer:

-- Cleavage embryos will be transferred four days after the start of progesterone.
+- Cleavage-stage embryos are transferred four days after progesterone begins.

-- Blastocyst embryos will be transferred six days after the start of progesterone.
+- Blastocyst-stage embryos are transferred six days after progesterone begins.

 Below is a sample FET calendar.